 Above: Me, aged 19, with my boyfriend, aged 18 (now husband and father of my son), 30 May 1994.
 Photo by Lisa Luiz.

 Below: My boyfriend outside Berea Inn (nightclub), later that same evening.
 Photo by Lisa Luiz.

 Above: Play @ Berea Inn was the weekly haunt of Durban goths during the early-to-mid 90s.
 Flyer by DJ Helgé.

 Below: Alternative club DJ Helgé Janssen had arguably one of the best record collections this side of the Equator.
 Here he is shown in character as the ‘Apartheid Demon’, for a 1996 performance piece.
 Photo by Rhett Podersoo.

-Below: The letter Paula’s birth mom wrote to her own mother (Paula’s biological maternal grandmother) from the abortion clinic she had been sent to in London, when it was still an illegal procedure in apartheid-era South Africa.
+Below: The letter my birth mother wrote to her own mother (my biological maternal grandmother) from the abortion clinic she had been sent to in London, UK, when it was still an illegal procedure in apartheid-era South Africa.

-Below: The letter Paula’s birth mom wrote to Paula on her 18th birthday and left on file, with her contact details, at the adoption agency.
+Below: The letter my birth mother wrote to me on my 18th birthday and left on file, with her contact details, at the adoption agency.

-Below: The night Paula’s birth mom and her second husband visited the restaurant where Paula was waitressing at the time.
-Unbeknownst to the almost-21-year-old Paula, the woman she was serving was her biological mother.
+Below: The night my birth mother and her second husband visited the restaurant where I was waitressing at the time.
+Unbeknownst to me, the woman I was serving was my biological mother.